 Content Automation Asset: Image resources that can be uploaded into Content Automation templates.
 This may include logos, social media graphics, illustrations, photography, etc.

 Content Automation Asset Library: The Asset Library is a central repository for all the images, logos, and icons used in your documents.

 Content Automation Approval: Approval is given by your default reviewer when they are satisfied with how your document looks.
 Most documents require approval before the creator is able to export, download, print or share the collateral.

 Content Automation Tag: Tags are labels you create to meaningfully group teams so that you can efficiently manage the content they have access to.

-Designer: A user who has the ability to build templates for user's within their organization.
-Designers have edit access to all projects and their documents, as well as Admin access to the Assets and Templating tabs.
+Designer: A user who has the ability to build templates for users within their organization.
+Designers have edit access to all projects and their documents, as well as access to the Assets and Templating tabs.

-Export: Documents converted to their finished file format e.g. a HTML file being converted into a PDF document.
+Export: Documents converted to their finished file format e.g. HTML files being converted into PDF documents.

-Export Delivery Method: Ways users can send exported documents to third party services e.g. professional printers, asset management tools, email marketing platforms.
+Export Delivery Method: Ways users can send exported documents to third-party services e.g. professional printers, asset management tools, and email marketing platforms.

 External Contributor: Either a Content Automation user or someone without a login who is given temporary access to a project in order to collaborate on documents with you under a limited scope of use.

 Featured Slide: The notification banner that appears at the top of the Projects screen to communicate organization announcements to Content Automation users.